googleapis/google-cloud-cpp/doc/adr/2022-11-16-option-precedence-hierarchy.md

 given function call.
 Both `Client` and `Connection` classes can be created with `google::cloud::Options`.
 Individual function calls in a `Client` can be passed `google::cloud::Options`.
-Some environment variables can be set such that the variable value sets an Option associated with that environment variable.
-Lastly, the storage library precedes the google::cloud::Options mechanism.
-Many of the functions in this library consume a parameter pack, the parameter pack sets optional values for the RPCs used in the function.
+Some environment variables can be set such that the variable value sets an option associated with that environment variable.
+Lastly, the storage library predates the google::cloud::Options mechanism, and many of the functions in this library consume a parameter pack that sets optional values for the RPCs used in the function.

 When the same option is set, with different values, via more than one of these mechanisms, there needs to be a uniform process of determining which value to